pryley/site-reviews/+/_docs/backlog.md

      does not exist in that instance and the Gatekeeper reports WooCommerce as not installed (CI installs it under `woocommerce/`; no test may depend on either answer).
-Bears on 3: this suite loads and dispatches the WooCommerce `BlocksApi`/`RestApi`/`AdminApi` subclasses for real; 3 as a smoke test across every integration is still open.
+Bears on 3: this suite loads and dispatches the WooCommerce `BlocksApi`/`RestApi`/`AdminApi` subclasses for real, which is part of why 3 is rejected.
-  6. The residue stays manual and is irreducible: a changelog read plus semantic trace per WC major.
+  6. **Accepted as the standing process, per WooCommerce major:** a changelog and dev-notes read plus a semantic trace.
 Nets 2–5 only watch touchpoints the plugin already consumes; WooCommerce also breaks the integration by ADDING surfaces.
-The v11 audit's two forward-looking findings — the `customer_review_request` beta that inserts comment reviews around Site Reviews, and the Product Reviews block's inner-blocks render path that bypasses `comments_template()` — would have passed every one of nets 1–5.
+     The v11 audit's two forward-looking findings — the `customer_review_request`
+     beta that inserts comment reviews around Site Reviews, and the Product Reviews block's inner-blocks render path that bypasses `comments_template()` — would have passed every one of nets 1–5.

+- [ ] **WooCommerce touchpoint manifest and grep script (nets 1 and 4).** Write the
+  inventory from `plugin/Integrations/WooCommerce`: extended classes and overridden methods, consumed `woocommerce_*` hooks, options, template names, route keys, markup selectors.
+A `tests/bin` script greps a WooCommerce checkout for every entry and reports the ones that are gone.
+Run it per WooCommerce release.

+- [ ] **Weekly stubs and phpstan CI job (net 2).** A scheduled workflow: `make stubs:update` for the free upstreams (premium sources are local zips and are skipped), then `make analyse`.
+Catches removed symbols and signature drift between audits.

 - [ ] **A custom review editor must design its autosave; the REST autosave route was deliberately removed.** 2026-08-20 (REST controller evaluation):